rhysd/vimwasm-try-plugin/README.md

 ## Installation

+Download and unzip an executable from [release page](https://github.com/rhysd/vimwasm-try-plugin/releases) for your platform and put it in some `$PATH` directory.

-Please build from source at this moment.
+Or build from source using Go toolchain.

 ```
 go get -u github.com/rhysd/vimwasm-try-plugin